geodynamics/aspect/cookbooks/initial-condition-S20RTS/doc/initial-condition-S20RTS.md

 ##### Visualizing 3D models.

 In this cookbook we calculate the instantaneous solution to examine the flow field.
-Figures&nbsp;[1] and [2] show some of the output for a resolution of 2 global refinement steps ([1]c and [2]a, c, e) as used in the cookbook, as well as 4 global refinement steps (other panels in these figures).
+Figures [1] and [2] show some of the output for a resolution of 2 global refinement steps ([1]c and [2]a, c, e) as used in the cookbook, as well as 4 global refinement steps (other panels in these figures).
 Computations with 4 global refinements are expensive, and consequently this is not the default for this cookbook.
 For example, as of 2017, it takes 64 cores approximately 2 hours of walltime to finish this cookbook with 4 global refinements.
-Figure&nbsp;[1]a and b shows the density variation that has been obtained from scaling S20RTS in the way described above.
+Figure [1]a and b shows the density variation that has been obtained from scaling S20RTS in the way described above.
 One can see the two large low shear wave velocity provinces underneath Africa and the Pacific that lead to upwelling if they are assumed to be buoyant (as is done in this case).
 One can also see the subducting slabs underneath South America and the Philippine region that lead to local downwelling.
-Figure&nbsp;[1]c and d shows the heat flux density at the surface for 2 refinement steps (c, colorbar ranges from 13 to 19 mW/$m^2$) and for 4 refinement steps (d, colorbar ranges from 35 to 95 mW/$m^2$).
+Figure [1]c and d shows the heat flux density at the surface for 2 refinement steps (c, colorbar ranges from 13 to 19 mW/$m^2$) and for 4 refinement steps (d, colorbar ranges from 35 to 95 mW/$m^2$).
 A first order correlation with upper mantle features such as high heat flow at mid